changliao1025/uraster_data/README.md

-# uraster_data
+# URaster Data
-A data repository for the uraster python package
+A data repository for the **uraster** python package

+## Overview
+This repository contains sample datasets used for testing and demonstrating the functionalities of the **uraster** package

+Please use the release tags to download specific versions of the data that correspond to different versions of the **uraster** package.